seclab-fudan/APIGraph/README.md

 The idea of APIGraph actually not limited to Android malware detection, it can be extended to other tasks on other platforms, e.g. Windows malware detection/classification.
 As our effort to show the generality of APIGraph, we now adapt APIGraph onto Windows malware detection tasks, refer to the *windows* branch.

+**Update2**:
+The top30 families malware in Table 10 in the paper is uploaded, in the format of (hash,time,family).
+Note the family labels were obtained using Euphony tool in 2020, which may have changed by present.
+All the malware were also downloaded from the three open repositories.

 ## Source Code
 The source code are located in the [src](./src) directory, including: